-The Growing Threat of Huanglongbing and How You Can Protect California Citrus
+The Growing Threat of Asian Citrus Psyllid – How to Protect California Citrus from HLB

-The Asian citrus psyllid (ACP), a vector of the bacterium that causes Huanglongbing (HLB) disease, has been identified in southern California.
+The Asian citrus psyllid (ACP), a vector of the bacterium that causes Huanglongbing (HLB) disease, has been spreading in California.
 Vigilant pest control is necessary to protect California citrus from the devastating effects of HLB.

 HLB Can Be Devastating

 HLB is the most devastating citrus disease worldwide and threatens all commercial citrus production.
-According to the USDA’s National Agricultural Statistics Service 2016 Annual Statistical Bulletin, Florida has lost 24% of its citrus production since 2010 as well as 100,000 acres of citrus trees and $334 million dollars since the rise of ACP.
-In the U.S., 3.8 million metric tons of citrus were lost due to ACP per the USDA Citrus: World Markets and Trade, July 2016.
+According to the USDA’s National Agricultural Statistics Service 2018 Annual Statistical Bulletin, Florida has lost 72% of its citrus production since 2010 as well as 175,000 acres of citrus trees and $314 million dollars since the rise of ACP.
+In the U.S., 5.6 million metric tons of citrus were lost due to ACP.

 How ACP Works in Citrus Plants

-The psyllid damages citrus directly by feeding on new leaf growth (flush).
-More importantly, the psyllid is a vector of the bacterium, Candidatus Liberibacter asiaticus (CLa), that causes HLB and transmits the bacteria into the phloem when it is feeding on flush.
-HLB disease spreads from tree to tree when a bacteria-carrying psyllid flies to a healthy plant and transmits the bacteria as it feeds on the leaves and stems.
+ACP damages citrus directly by feeding on new leaf growth (flush).
+More importantly, ACP is a vector of the bacterium, Candidatus Liberibacter asiaticus (CLa), which causes HLB and transmits the bacteria into the phloem when it is feeding on flush.
 The bacteria multiply in the tree’s phloem tissue, blocking the flow of nutrients through the plant.
-If not well managed, trees will eventually die within 3 to 5 years.
-Effective control of the Asian citrus psyllid reduces the chance that a citrus tree will become infected by the bacteria and helps ensure a healthy, productive tree.
+If not managed, citrus trees will die within 3 to 5 years.
+Effective control of ACP reduces the chance that a citrus tree will contract HLB and helps ensure a healthy, productive tree.

 ACP and Insect Management from Bayer

-Bayer has a proven portfolio of insecticides that controls other citrus pests in California and provides the foundation for season-long ACP control using multiple modes of action as well as a range of application times and methods to ensure crop quality and to help growers stay ahead of Huanglongbing.
+Bayer has a proven insecticide portfolio that helps protect against citrus pests in California and provides the foundation for season-long ACP control.
+Using multiple modes of action and a range of application times and methods helps ensure crop quality and allows growers to stay ahead of HLB.

 Nymph ACP Control

-In a study on mature Valencia oranges, Roy Morris of Bayer CropScience in Fort Meade, Florida, showed that Movento® helped control nymph ACP by 92%.
+In a study on mature Valencia oranges, Roy Morris of Bayer in Fort Meade, Florida, showed that Movento® insecticide helped control nymph ACP by 92%.

-Movento® helps control nymph ACP by 92% with superior allover plant protection above and below ground.
+Movento® helps control ACP by 92% with superior allover plant protection above and below ground.

 Adult ACP Control

-A trial conducted by Dr. John Curtis of Better Crops in Fort Pierce, Florida, showed that Sivanto™ Prime helped control adult ACP by 93%.
+A trial conducted by Dr. John Curtis of Better Crops in Fort Pierce, Florida, showed that Sivanto® Prime insecticide helped control adult ACP by 93%.

-University of Florida trial conducted by Dr. Michael Rogers in Winter Garden, Florida, showed that Baythroid® XL helped control adult ACP by 93%.
+A University of Florida trial conducted by Dr. Michael Rogers in Winter Garden, Florida, showed that Baythroid® XL insecticide helped control adult ACP by 93%.

 Baythroid® XL helps control